Anatomic Pathology Program

 1. Procedural Skills (patient care) and Medical Knowledge:

 2. Interpretive Skills (PC, MK, SBP): Be able to interpret, present, and synthesize gross and microscopic pathologic findings with the history and the results of other studies, to produce an autopsy report that explains the cause, manner, and mechanism of death.
+Discuss postmortem changes in decomposition.

 3. Practice-based Learning and Improvement: Demonstrate active growth of forensic pathology knowledge during the rotation, with development of greater accuracy and sophistication in the preparation of autopsy reports.
+If interested, attend at least one scene investigation.
+Observe completion of death certificate.

 4. Interpersonal and Communications Skills: Effectively communicate with autopsy assistants, funeral home personnel, family members, forensic pathologists, other medical personnel, law enforcement agencies, and attorneys.